Sabina-Bednarova/flow123d/doc/design/field_evaluate.md

 `FieldFE<..>::base_grad(SidePoint, component)`

 **Interface for dimension coupling integrals**
-In general the quadrature can be different then the quadrature used on faces, or the could be no integration over the faces as in the case of P1 method.
-No problem for the lower dim element as we have to evaluate fields at all bulk points on al these elements.
-Only matching evaluation points on the connected side of a bulk element are necessary.
-Moreover we are not able to change mask of evaluation point accoring to the elements.
+In general the quadrature can be different then the quadrature used on faces (e.g. for continuous P1 elements there are no face integrals at all).
+In theory the bulk integral on the lower dim element can use a different quadrature then rest of bulk integrals, however usually this will use the same quadrature.
+The problem is how to omit side values for the higher dim neighbour elements.

 Two possible solutions:
 - local point sets varies with elements
+- FieldValueCache shared between dimensions, variable number of elements in the patch, dynamically adding the subsets
+- evaluation of noncached values:
+  - huge performance penalty for FieldFormula
-- evaluation of noncached values, but still want to have the FieldValues in FieldFE for their points
+  - but still want to have the FieldValues in FieldFE for their points